 I read and research anything I can get my hands on and see what elements I can pull from to apply to my students and my own children.
 I am always doing something different and trying new things.
 Everyone is working under a unique situation, so usually not everything from a program can be applied for our own use.
 However, after studying many books and programs, trends can be found and it starts to be clear what the important elements are.
 It seems that for everyone, especially teachers, time is our worst enemy, yet that is what our children need the most.
 In the ideal world, our struggling learners would be engaged in sensory motor and cognitive activities for an hour a day, however in most cases that is not possible, unless the parents are completely on board.
 It is my desire to help teachers and parents take the situation that they have and maximize their time to help their child reach their fullest potential.

-I have a bachelor's degree in Spanish, a Math Specialist certification as well as master's degrees in Communicative Disorders (education for the Deaf and hard of hearing), and Educational Leadership.
-I am also a licensed Brain Gym Instructor, Blomberg Rhythmic Movement Training Consultant, and Functional Diagnostic Nutrition Practictioner.
+I hold a bachelor's degree in Spanish, am a certified math specialist, as well as hold a Master's of arts degrees in Communicative Disorders (education for the Deaf and hard of hearing), and Master's of Education degree in Educational Leadership.
+I am also a licensed Brain Gym Instructor, Blomberg Rhythmic Movement Training Instructor (level 1), and Functional Diagnostic Nutrition Practitioner (FDN-P).

-Even though there are some learning programs that I particularly like, it doesn't mean that others are not as effective.
-Therefore, my mission is to empower parents, teachers, and anyone else who wants to know, to help the children they love to reach their potential by doing their own homework.
+Even though there are some learning programs of which I am partial to, it doesn't mean that others are not effective.
+Therefore, my mission is to empower parents, teachers, and anyone else who wants to know, to help the children they love reach their potential by doing their own homework.
 I spent many years scouring and sifting through the internet for information, some great, some not so good.
 I wanted to create a a single place where parents can come to find out the best interventions that currently exist.